TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

      whenever your extension is unloaded.
      >> It will take some investigation to get your HomePageView working properly, but then that's the fun of this...!

-- If the User or MD uninstalls / reinstalls your extension, then .unload() method will be called, or the unload.py script, depending on how you defined it.
+- If the User or MD uninstalls / (re)installs your extension, then .unload() method will be called, or the unload.py script, depending on how you defined it.
 Please utilise this to 'clean up' before your extension is 'killed'..
 E.g. delete all references to data objects

 - You might get to a point where you want to access a running Py Extension from elsewhere...
 There are several ways:
       - The easiest I have found is to extend the JFrame class and add some variables/references to your objects.
-        You can use JFrame.getFrames() and then iterate to find yours, From there access the variables/references you defined
+        You can use JFrame.getFrames() and then iterate to find yours; From there access the variables/references you defined
       - You can also use MD APIs to iterate installed extensions, and go from there...
-      - There are also some more 'advanced' (sneaky) ways to do this, but out of the scope of this little jump-start document ;->

 ACCESSING MONEYDANCE OBJECTS
 - The 'moneydance' variable is your friend.
 It exists when your script is executed and is deleted once the script exits